What You’ll Learn 📊

 Optionally username and password if required by the broker. (not required on historian.dewesoft.com)

-Once the Historian Client plugin is enabled and configured, set your DewesoftX to measure mode and select channel setup.
-The Historian Client icon should appear.
+Once the Historian Client plugin is enabled and configured, switch DewesoftX to Measure mode and open the Channel Setup.
+The Historian Client icon should then appear.

-Now, we can observe the simplicity and versatility of the Historian plugin.
+Now, we can appreciate the simplicity and versatility of the Historian plugin.
 It is divided into two main components:

 Subscriber section displays a list of all channels published to the Historian MQTT broker.
 Here, users can easily subscribe ( select ) to any offered data channel being transmitted by different publishers.